Mohammad Khodabanda: Initial power struggle

 On 25 November 1577, Mohammad Khodabanda's younger brother Ismail II died abruptly and without any initial signs of bad health.
 The court doctors, who checked the corpse, surmised that he may have died from poison.
-The general agreement was that his half-sister Pari Khan Khanum had resolved to have poisoned with the help of the mistresses of the inner harem in retaliation for his bad behaviour towards her.
+The general agreement was that his half-sister Pari Khan Khanum had resolved to have poisoned him with the help of the mistresses of the inner harem in retaliation for his bad behaviour towards her.
 With Ismail II out of the way, Pari Khan Khanum regained her authority and control.
 Every state grandee, clan chieftains, officers and officials carried out the orders delivered by her deputies and served according to her word.

 In order to clear up the succession crisis, the Qizilbash chieftains agreed to appoint the future shah after a conference with each other and then notify Pari Khan Khanum of their settled choice.
 At first, they discussed the resolution that Shoja al-Din Mohammad Safavi, the eight-month-old infant son of Ismail II, should be crowned as shah while in reality state affairs would be taken care of by Pari Khan Khanum.
 This suggestion, however, did not get the green light of most of the assembly since it would have swayed the balance of power among many Qizilbash clans.
 Ultimately the assembly agreed to appoint Mohammad Khodabanda as shah.

 The appointment of Mohammad Khodabanda was supported and approved by Pari Khan Khanum, due to him being a man of old age, almost blind, and pleasure-seeking.
-Thus he was the appropriate successor, so Pari Khan Khanum could take advantage of his weakness and rule herself.
+Thus, he was the appropriate successor, so Pari Khan Khanum could take advantage of his weakness and rule herself.
 She made an agreement with the Qizilbash chieftains that Mohammad Khodabanda would remain shah in name, whilst her and her envoys would continue controlling the interests of the state.